 For this same reason, experts suggest you also shouldn’t co-sleep when you feel extremely tired.

 This is something that you and your partner have to consider for yourselves.
-The following questions should help you decide if, in addition to Mom, your partner is a safe co-sleeping companion:
+The following questions should help you decide if, in addition to mom, your partner is a safe co-sleeping companion:

-If the answer to even one of the questions is yes, co-sleeping with the partner and the mom is inadvisable.
+If the answer to even one of these questions is yes, co-sleeping with the partner and the mom is inadvisable.
 Most of the time, people who sleep walk are seen in a comical light, but a sleep walking partner is not a good person to have in the same bed for co-sleeping.

 A soft or sagging mattress translates to a higher risk of your baby suffocating or overheating.
 If your bed has a frame, a headboard, or is against a wall, make sure the mattress fits snugly.

 Remove the possibility that there will be gaps that your baby could fall into.
-Co-sleeping on a waterbed, air bed, bean bag, or any other saggy surface is a bad idea… These surfaces are all too soft, and waterbeds may have deep crevices around the frame where your baby could get trapped.
+Co-sleeping on a waterbed, air bed, bean bag, or any other saggy surface is a bad idea.
+These surfaces are all too soft, and waterbeds may have deep crevices around the frame where your baby could get trapped.

 Having a firm sleeping surface also prevents babies from rolling over to their side when sleeping.
 It is highly recommended that babies, from birth until their first year, sleep on their backs.
 In the event that your baby still rolls over during his sleep, a firm sleeping surface allows him to roll back with less effort.